yobibyte/yobiblog/README.md

 ##How can I use this

 Think that it is my 'index.html' page.
-Below you will find the links to the posts (separate .md pages in this repo) and all the stuff.
+Below you will find the links to the posts (each post is an issue) and all the stuff.
 Welcome!

 ### Pages
 * [about](https://github.com/yobibyte/yobiblog/blob/master/pages/about.md)